-Before my trip, I knew nothing about Lithuanian food, but now I can say it’s delicious!
+I knew nothing about Lithuanian food before my trip, but now I know it’s delicious!
 Be sure to try blyneliai (sweet or savory pancakes) and cepelinai (potato dough dumplings filled with cheese, meat or mushrooms).

 My favorite Lithuanian specialty was saltibarscai, a cold beetroot soup which closely resembles Pepto-Bismol, but is refreshing and rather addicting.
 Try Foto Dvaras for a fun and tasty experience, even if the cave-like atmosphere comes off a bit kitschy.

 Did you know that there is a self-proclaimed independent state inside Vilnius’ city limits?
 Just outside Old Town and across the river you’ll find the quirky artist’s quarter of the “Republic of Užupis.”
 The micro-nation of Užupis has its own constitution, national anthem, a bishop, four “official” flags and will even offer to stamp your passport for you.
 This curious area is definitely worth the short stroll from Old Town.